I. Naming of a Building/Facility in Recognition of Financial Contributions

 - Gift Amount

-- Biography and other background of person/organization for whom the facility is to be named after.
+- Biography and other background of the individual, family, organization, foundation or corporation for whom the facility is to be named.

 - When naming of a building or facility consideration arises the following guidelines will be followed